openfiesta/openfiestalab/labguide/residency.md

 <div style="margin:50px;">
 <img src="/image/lab/biolab.jpg" style="cursor: zoom-in; margin-top: 25px; margin-bottom: 50px">

-Open FIESTA (Open Faculty for Innovation, Education, Science, Technology and Art, Tsinghua University) is aiming to build a global hub and a worldwide network to foster next generation research, education, and innovation.
-As part of the Open FIESTA, our goal is to build and establish a Community Lab.
+<p align="justify"> Open FIESTA (Open Faculty for Innovation, Education, Science, Technology and Art, Tsinghua University) is aiming to build a global hub and a worldwide network to foster next generation research, education, and innovation.
+As part of the Open FIESTA, our goal is to build and establish a Community Lab.</p>

 <br>

 **Open FIESTA Community Lab**

-As an interdisciplinary teaching lab & learning space, we provide an unique place where students experiment, try different ideas and learn in the process.
+<p align="justify"> As an interdisciplinary teaching lab & learning space, we provide an unique place where students experiment, try different ideas and learn in the process.
 Some of them do it as initial research for a startup, some of them just out of curiosity and a passion to create.
 Unlike a traditional research lab in universities or companies, in our lab the research goals are set by the makers themselves according to Open Science spirit.
-If you have a project you couldn't get support for, from traditional labs, come and do it in Open FIESTA.
+If you have a project you couldn't get support for, from traditional labs, come and do it in Open FIESTA. </p>

 </br>

 **Roadmap - What is the residency program?**

-We have built the laboratory facilities of our Open FIESTA Community Lab, and now seek to create a community around it.
+<p align="justify"> We have built the laboratory facilities of our Open FIESTA Community Lab, and now seek to create a community around it.
 To that end, we have established the residency program which wants to jumpstart the making of this community by inviting cohorts of makers over in Shenzhen to create projects using our lab, and as a result, spark creativity in the local community.
-A vital part of the program is the symbiotic relationship we want to build between the residents/makers and the Tsinghua students.
+A vital part of the program is the symbiotic relationship we want to build between the residents/makers and the Tsinghua students. </p>

 </br>